 Please do not wait until the closing date to apply as initial interviews will be conducted throughout the process.
 Further details of the selection process will be given to shortlisted candidates.

-LOCATION: Newcastle.
+LOCATION: London.
 Our new ways of working will include a mix of time at your assigned office, time at client sites across the UK as required and working from home.